Krka vs Plitvice: Which One Should You Visit?Croatia

 We never ran out of things to see or do–in fact, when we go back, we want to try our hand at some trails that lead away from the lakes.

-Krka has only one trail that is directly near the waterfalls–we walked it (very slowly) in 45 minutes, and the views were nothing compared to those we found wandering around the Plitvice lakes.
+Krka has only one trail that is directly near the waterfalls–we walked it (very slowly) in 45 minutes, and the views were nothing compared to those we found wandering around the Plitvice Lakes.
+If you’re hoping to hike close to the lakes for hours at a time, Plitvice is the clear winner in the Krka vs Plitvice showdown.

 Krka or Plitvice: The Final Decision

 So, which one should you visit?
 Both!
-Really, if you have the time while in Croatia, don’t bother choosing between Krka vs. Plitvice–seeing both parks would not be a waste of your time.
-If you have to choose, though, keep in mind what you’re looking for, and try to avoid fretting about what you’re missing–both parks are unforgettable destinations.
+Really, if you have the time while in Croatia, don’t bother choosing between Krka vs Plitvice–seeing both parks would not be a waste of your time, and they are both unforgettable destinations.